Víctor (footballer, born 1974)

 Víctor Manuel Fernández Gutiérrez (born 17 April 1974), known simply as Víctor, is a Spanish former professional footballer.
 Usually a striker, he could also be put to use behind a sole attacker.

-Over 18 seasons, he appeared in 561 matches both major levels of Spanish football combined, scoring 167 goals (342 games and 93 goals in La Liga).
+Over 18 seasons, he appeared in 561 matches across both major levels of Spanish football, scoring 167 goals (342 games and 93 goals in La Liga).
 He played nine years with Valladolid (two spells), and four with Villarreal.

 Playing career

 Club

 Víctor was born in Mérida, Extremadura.
 A product of CD Leganés' youth system, he made his senior debut with Real Madrid Castilla, and first appeared in La Liga with CD Tenerife, having little success in a one-and-a-half season stint.
-Towards the end of the second year, he played with CD Toledo in the second division.
+Towards the end of the second year, he played with CD Toledo in the Segunda División.

-In 1996–97, Víctor joined Real Valladolid, scoring 16 top-flight goals in his debut campaign to help the club rank seventh, then spent another four years with Villarreal CF, where he was also a regular fixture (with a combined 28 successful strikes in his first two seasons).
+In 1996–97, Víctor joined Real Valladolid, scoring 16 top-flight goals in his debut campaign to help the club to rank seventh, then spent another four years with Villarreal CF, where he was also a regular fixture (totalling 28 goals in his first two seasons).
 On 5 June 2000, the latter signed him to a seven-year contract worth 1.4 million pesetas over the next seven years.

-In 2004, Víctor was deemed surplus to requirements at Villarreal and rejoined Valladolid, teaming up with centre forward Joseba Llorente for three years and netting nine goals to help the side retain their top level status in 2008.
+In summer 2004, Víctor was deemed surplus to requirements at Villarreal and rejoined Valladolid, teaming up with centre-forward Joseba Llorente for three years and netting nine goals to help the side to retain their top-tier status in 2008.

-In July 2009, after having once again helped the Castile and León team avoid relegation – 29 games, five goals, 1,956 minutes– Víctor, aged 35, was not offered a new contract and left.
-The following week he penned a one-year deal with FC Cartagena, recently promoted to division two.
+In July 2009, after having once again helped the Castile and León team to avoid relegation – 29 games, five goals, 1,956 minutes– Víctor, aged 35, was not offered a new contract and left.
+The following week, he penned a one-year deal with FC Cartagena, recently promoted to division two.

 Víctor scored nine league goals for the Murcian side in his first season, improving to 12 in the following as they consecutively managed to stay afloat.
-In July 2011, the 37-year-old returned to first club Leganés who competed in the third tier, signing for one year.
+In July 2011, the 37-year-old returned to first club Leganés who competed in the Segunda División B, signing for one year.